jnozzi/cocoadev.com/markdown/MultipleDocumentsTreatedAsOne.md

 Brian

 ----
 Hmm.. continuing to dig.
 Went to book store last night and bought all the cocoa books I could find.
-One is "Step into General/XCode".
+One is "Step into XCode".
 It is looking like I will have to manage the second documebnt COMPLETELY by hand sans cocoa bindings..
 Thought I would update the page.
 If I find a solution I will post it.

 Why is this so convoluted?
 I would think SOMONE would have run into this before (I.e. are there NO applications with need more than one document open at a time?).